 Battle of Cedar Mountain

-The regiment lost 12 men killed and 76 wounded.
+The regiment was commanded by Lieutenant Colonel Jackson, as Colonel Oliver was ill.
+It lost 12 men killed and 76 wounded.
 Captain Albert C. Menefee was killed and Captain Michael Jefferson Bulger was wounded twice.

 |August 23||Captain Michael J. Bulger of Company A was promoted to major.|